 Simplistic cloud-native distributed scheduler, serverlessly built on top of AWS services

-, and the main way of interaction between aws components.
+Lambda functions are the codebase of delayer-aws, and the main way of interaction between aws components.
 It’s very important that these functions respects some guidelines.

 The most fundamental concept about serverless functions is the scope.
 It’s not a coincidence that Amazon calls it lambda functions, or even GCP calls it functions.
 This is because a lambda must have the scope of a function (or a method in a OOP language).
 A function is not a [micro]service, nor a module, is even less a system.
 Just for comparison (and this approach is used here), if our API have 2 methods for a particular resource, we sould have 2 lambdas, one for each method.